Giving Tuesday Toolkit – Everything You Need To Succeed

 Here are a few more variables you can measure:

-• The increase in the number of leads: Thanks to intensive social media outreach and your supporters sharing your efforts, you will attract fresh leads for your organization.
-They may not have donated during this campaign.
-But they have indicated interest.
+• Increase in the number of leads: Thanks to intensive social media outreach and your supporters sharing your efforts, you will attract fresh leads for your organization.
+They may not have donated during this campaign, but they have indicated interest.
 These are fresh leads for you to engage, build a relationship with, and convert to donors.

-• Increase in engagement with existing donors: Not all donors would be comfortable with giving right away.
-Regardless, striking up a conversation with donors during this time would revive relationships and amp up their engagement with your cause.
+• Increase in engagement with existing donors: Not all donors are comfortable giving right away.
+Conversing with donors during this time would revive relationships and increase their engagement with your cause.

-• Giving inspired by Giving Tuesday at a later date: As a result of awareness caused by your Giving Tuesday campaign, you will be getting supporters and volunteers in the future.
-Ensure that you have a way to identify this segment (maybe add a field in your form: How did you hear about us?).
+• Giving inspired by Giving Tuesday at a later date: Your Giving Tuesday campaign will raise awareness and attract supporters and volunteers in the future.
+Ensure you can identify this segment (maybe add a field in your form: How did you hear about us?).

 • Average gift amount and number of donors: These are the usual ways of measuring success for every fundraiser.
-What is different in this would be to see how giving patterns are influenced by a crisis.
+What is different here is seeing how a crisis influences giving patterns.
 For instance, it could inspire more donors to donate but give only a lesser amount.
-So you will have an increase in donors but a lesser average gift amount.
+So, you will have an increase in donors but a lesser average gift amount.

-• Variety in the kinds of gifts: The sheer variety of the kind of gifts you receive can also be a good indicator of how successful your efforts were.
+• Variety in the kinds of gifts: The sheer variety of gifts you receive can also be a good indicator of your efforts’ success.
 Were you able to get a matching gift in?
 Did businesses and other organizations participate in your fundraising efforts?
 Have you been bestowed a planned gift early?
 If you have been able to diversify your fundraising efforts, then that could also be considered a win!

 Useful resources: